 1.1.
 For the purpose of this Appendix 1, the following terms have the meanings ascribed to them (and are in addition to the definitions at condition 1.1):

 “Data Controller”, “Data Processor”, “Data Subject”, “Personal Data” and “Processing” shall have the same meanings as are assigned to those terms in the Data Protection Act 2018 (the “Act”);

 “Data Processing Terms” means the terms in this Appendix;

-“Personal Data” shall have the meaning ascribed to it in the Act, and includes Sensitive Personal Data as defined therein;
+“Personal Data” shall have the meaning ascribed to it in the Act, and includes Special Categories of Personal Data as defined therein;

-“Regulations” means the Privacy and Electronic Communications (EC Directive) Regulations 2003;
+“Regulations” means the General Data Protection Regulations (EU) 2016/679 and the Privacy and Electronic Communications (EC Directive) Regulations 2003;

 “Staff” means any employee, worker or other individual or body corporate as the case may be which the Supplier uses or engages to supply, or in relation to, the Services.